JamesLMilner/worker-assemblyscript-template/README.md

 # worker-assemblyscript-template

-A batteries included template for kick starting a AssemblyScript Cloudflare worker project.
-The template is based on the TypeScript template, so uses TypeScript for the handler.
+A batteries included template for kick starting a [AssemblyScript](https://docs.assemblyscript.org/) Cloudflare worker project.
+The template is based on the TypeScript template, so uses TypeScript for the request handler.

+AssemblyScript compiles a strict subset of TypeScript (a typed superset of JavaScript) to WebAssembly using Binaryen.

 ## 🔋 Getting Started